becarpenter/book6/3. Coexistence with Legacy IPv4/Translation.md

   information) but in practice it is used as part of stateful mechanisms.

-- NAT64 is SIIT with address translation between IPv6 clients and IPv4
+- NAT64 refers to address translation between IPv6 clients and IPv4
-  servers.
+  servers, using the SIIT mechanism.

   - [RFC6146](https://www.rfc-editor.org/info/rfc6146) defines
-    *stateful* NAT64, which (like IPv4 NAT) includes port translation and supports two-way transport sessions.
+    _stateful_ NAT64, which (like IPv4 NAT) includes port translation
+    and supports two-way transport sessions.
   - DNS64 \[[RFC6147](https://www.rfc-editor.org/info/rfc6147)\]
     supports DNS extensions for clients of stateful NAT64.